 I mean, here Mary is with this baby born from a perfect, magnificent royal lineage all the way back to Sarah and Abraham, parents to the entire Jewish nation…

 Sarah, a woman who left her family and home in a busy city to follow her husband into the wilderness, all without any registered complaint.
 The perfect matriarch for this glorious line!

 Alright, yes….Sarah was a bit older than your normal first time mom.
 Okay, a LOT older.
 Over 90, to be exact.
 And up until then, she’d been barren; unable to have kids.
-In fact, when the Angel of the Lord told her husband she’d have a baby, she laughed at Him… And before that, when the Lord first promised Abraham and her, children, she got impatient; pushed her handmaid on Abraham as a surrogate mother.
+In fact, when the Angel of the Lord told her husband she’d have a baby, she laughed at Him… And before that, when the Lord first promised children to her and Abraham, she got impatient; pushed her handmaid on Abraham as a surrogate mother.
 And when that handmaid had Abraham’s child and rubbed it in Sarah’s face, Sarah’s jealousy got the best of her; she kicked both the mother and child out.

 Well, at least her daughter-in-law, Rebekah, did better, right?
 Because Abraham’s Sarah, yes, older than 90, finally DID have a boy, Isaac, and he married the beautiful, gracious, Rebekah, mother of Jacob, who would later father the twelve tribes of Israel!
 Then again, Rebekah’s Jacob wasn’t an only child.
 He was a twin.
-Jacob and Esau.
-And because Rebekah played favorites and decided to trick her husband into cheating one son, Esau, out of his birthright for the other, Jacob, pitting brother against brother, Jacob ended up having to run for his life…
+There was Jacob and Esau.
+And because Rebekah played favorites and decided to trick her husband into cheating one son, Esau, out of his birthright for the other, Jacob–pitting brother against brother–Jacob ended up having to run for his life…

 Leah had Judah.
 He grew up, had his own sons, and married the oldest one to a woman named Tamar.
 After a series of family tragedies, Tamar was set aside and forgotten.